videojs/generator-videojs-plugin/generators/app/templates/docs/_standards.md

 ### npm Scripts

 What follows is a table of the standard npm script names.
 All names are lower-case and use hyphens (`-`) as word-separators.
+Certain `pre*` and `post*` scripts will be created as well, but these are not documented here necessarily.

 npm Script   | Grunt Equiv.       | Optional | Description
 ------------ | ------------------ | -------- | -----------